The absolute Euler product representation of the absolute zeta function for a torsion free Noetherian $\mathbb{F}_1$-scheme: -schemes and their counting functions

 where $r(x):=\rank\sts{\Ms{X},x}^\times$ for any $x\in\Ms{X}$. \end{remark}

 \begin{cor} Let $\mcX$ be a torsion free Noetherian $\fun$-scheme, and let $\Ms{X}$ be the geometric realisation of $\mcX|_{\Mo}$.
 Then we have $\#\Ms{X}<\infty$. \end{cor}

-\begin{proof} By Remark \ref{rem: counting function of Noet F1}, we have $N(2)=\#\Ms{X}<\infty$. \end{proof}
+\begin{proof} By Remark \ref{rem: counting function of Noet F1}, we have $N_\mcX(2)=\#\Ms{X}<\infty$. \end{proof}

 The counting function of a torsion free Noetherian $\fun$-scheme has the following property.
-We use this property later when we display the absolute convergence area of the absolute Euler product using the relative dimension of the scheme associated to the $\fun$-scheme.
+We use this property later when we display the region of absolute convergence of the absolute Euler product using the relative dimension of the scheme associated with the $\fun$-scheme. \begin{theorem} Let $\mcX$ be a torsion free Noetherian $\fun$-scheme, and $N_\mcX(t)$ be its counting function.
+Let $\Zs{X}$ be the geometric realisation of $\mcX|_{\CR}$.
+Assume that $\Zs{X}$ is of finite type over $\mathbb{Z}$.
+Then, $N_\mcX(t)\in\mathbb{Z}[t]$ and